aymanwyman/HR-Dashboard/README.md

 ## Overview
 This Power BI dashboard provides insights into employee attendance patterns over **April, May, and June 2022**.
 The dataset comes from **Atliq Technologies**, a **software and data solutions company in India**.
-It includes **presence %, work-from-home (WFH) %, and sick leave (SL) %** visualizations, along with detailed daily attendance tracking.
+It includes **presence %, work-from-home (WFH) %, and sick leave (SL) %** visualisations, along with detailed daily attendance tracking.

 ## Data Cleaning & Transformation
 - The dataset consisted of **three sheets (April, May, June 2022)**, each containing daily attendance records.